Adiva-coder/Plinko_Game-C31/README.md

-Watch the Plinko balls go through the divisions and hope it will relieve any kind of stress.
+Watch the Plinko balls go through the divisions and hope it will relieve you of any kind of stress.
 ENJOY!!!!